International

 Mau Mau

-The Mau Mau movement of Kenya was a nationalist armed peasant revolt against the British colonial state, its policies, and its local supporters.
-The overwhelming majority of the Mau Mau fighters and of their supporters, who formed the “passive wing,” came from the Kikuyu ethnic group in Central Province.
-There was also representation in the movement from the Embu, Kamba, and Meru ethnic groups.
-In addition, available evidence shows that some individual members of the Luo, Luyia and even Maasai ethnic groups participated in the revolt as well.
+The Mau Mau movement in Kenya was a significant nationalist armed peasant revolt against the British colonial state and its policies, as well as its local supporters.
+The movement was predominantly made up of the Kikuyu ethnic group in Central Province, with some representation from the Embu, Kamba, and Meru ethnic groups.
+Additionally, there were individual members from the Luo, Luyia, and Maasai ethnic groups who participated in the revolt.

-Most of the Mau Mau guerrillas were young men and landless peasants.
-Some of these peasants had lost land to corrupt chiefs and other “landed gentry” in Central Province, while others were victims of land appropriation carried out to enable European settlement.
-Repatriated African squatters from the white farms in the Rift Valley fueled the ranks of the guerrillas, as did the economically desperate and unemployed Kikuyu in Nairobi and the surrounding urban centers.
-During the post–World War II period, there was massive African unemployment in the urban areas of Kenya, along with very poor housing (or no housing at all) and high inflation.
+The Mau Mau guerrillas were primarily young men and landless peasants.
+Many had lost land to corrupt chiefs and other “landed gentry” in Central Province, while others were victims of land appropriation for European settlement.
+The ranks of the guerrillas were also fueled by repatriated African squatters from white farms in the Rift Valley, as well as economically desperate and unemployed Kikuyu in urban areas.

-Although defeated militarily, the Mau Mau revolt was clearly instrumental in forcing the British government to undertake immediate political reforms.
-These reforms included the reinstatement of African political parties in 1955, and then the promulgation of several constitutional reforms that eventually led to the attainment of political independence on December 12, 1963.
+Although defeated militarily, the Mau Mau revolt forced the British government to undertake immediate political reforms.
+These reforms included reinstating African political parties in 1955 and promulgating constitutional reforms that eventually led to Kenya’s political independence on December 12, 1963.

 Related posts